camarman/GTRPy/README.md

 5. Type (1,1) Tensor Field
 6. Type (0,2) Tensor Field

-#### Operations on Fields
+### Available Operations in GTRPy

-1. Varying the type of a given vector field
+1. Varying the type of a given vector and tensor field
-2. Calculating covariant and Lie derivatives for each field object (scalar, vector and tensor)
+2. Calculating Covariant and Lie derivatives for each type of field (scalar, vector and tensor)
 3. Checking the Killing field condition for a given vector field

-Additionally, you can also print the LaTeX equations of each operation by clicking a single button.
+4. Print out the equations obtained from each operation by clicking a single button

 ## Overview